 ||Their birth-identified or physiological gender: The genitalia of the vast majority of newborns are clearly

-- She will identify as a female.
+- Identify as a female.
 By the age of one, she might show a preference for more feminine-typical toys.
 By age three she will probably have a definite sense of being a boy or girl.
 By age five, she will "... come to believe that sex is unchanging with time.
 This is the point at which many people think that a child's gender identity becomes fully established and fixed.
-Then all the child's energy seems to focus on adopting behaviors consistent with that sex."
+Then the child's energy seems to focus on adopting behaviors consistent with that sex."
 2

-A similar process happens for cisgender males.
+The corresponding processes happens for cisgender males.

-Those who don't fit neatly into the two gender binary system:
+People who don't fit neatly into the two gender binary system: